iyobo/jollofjs/packages/isvalid/README.md

 In the above example we have specified an object with two keys - `low` and `high`.
 The validator will first make sure, that the object validates to the schema.
 If it does it will then call the custom validator - which in this example calls the callback with an error if low is bigger than high.

+> `type` becomes optional when using `custom`.
+You can completely leave out any validation and just use a `custom` validator.

 ### The Callback Function

 The asynchronous nature of the library, allows for asynchronous operations in custom functions.